CaptainChicky/Oomycota/readme.md

 The website saves the current track, playback position, volume, queue state (Up Next + History), shuffle/repeat modes, and active filter to localStorage every 5 seconds and on pause/tab close.
 When you reopen the page, everything is restored.
 Doesn't auto-play, just cues up where you left off.

 On desktop, we have the following keyboard shortcuts: Space (play/pause), left/right arrows (skip), S (shuffle), R (repeat), Escape (close overlays).
 Do note this captures the keys fully, so if you're in the page and say want to do a browser shortcut like Ctrl+R, it would trigger the repeat toggle instead and you instead have to manually click the refresh button.

+## How you would use yourself

+Clone the repo (ideally sparse checkout everything but tracks.json and the music/covers folder since you're gonna be putting your own files in music folder).
+Then put your assortment of music you want into the music folder, and set everything up by running the python manager.
+Then once you save `tracks.json` the `index.html` should automatically reflect the changes you made and you can start playing your music with the web player. have fun lol if you want your own online site you can use what I did and do github pages as well